BibliothecaForAdventurers/docs/pages/economics/Kings-LP-Rewards.md

 ## How to earn rewards

-The pools' first epoch has a total reward of 10k LORDS per day, running from the 28th December 2021 until the 28th January 2022.
+The pools' first epoch has a total reward of 10k LORDS per day, running from the 28th January 2022 until the 28th March 2022.
 Rewards are distributed according to the share of the in-range liquidity pool (out of range positions will not accrue Lords).

 To earn the Kings' Rewards, you will first need to: